SenorMeowzors/MeowOptions/README.md

 # MeowOptions

- A quick way to setup `PlayerPrefs` using Scriptable Objects.
+ A quick way to integrate `PlayerPrefs` with Unity's UI using Scriptable Objects.

 # Usage
 See Examples in `Assets/MeowOptions/Examples/Scenes/MeowOptionsSample`